Application workflow to prevent registration support organizations from violating the Administrative Scrivener Act.

-**Administrative Scrivener Law Basics and Amendment Contents**
+**Administrative Scrivener Law Basics and Amendment Content**

 Current Law: